 - 10.1 FHG responds to complaints regarding hate crime or harassment speedily and sympathetically.
-This is essential to: - Demonstrate to the complainant that we are committed to their safety and security; and - Demonstrate to the perpetrator(s) that harassment will not be tolerated.

-- 10.2 Anonymous reports from third parties will not normally be recorded or followed-up, especially when no other complaints about a specific situation are being investigated. - 10.3 If a complaint is to be investigated or followed up, the complainant will be involved at all stages.
-Their agreement will be obtained before any approaches are made to those alleged to be causing the problem, or to other agencies, neighbours etc. It will also be made clear to the complainant that their co-operation and the input from witnesses will be required if the situation is to be dealt with successfully. - 10.4 At all stages in the investigation of a complaint about hate crime or harassment, colleagues involved will ensure detailed reports of visits, meetings, interviews etc., are produced. - 10.5 Where the perpetrator(s) is clearly identified as an FHG tenant they will be interviewed by an FHG colleague.
+This is essential to: - Demonstrate to the complainant that we are committed to their safety and security; and - Demonstrate to the perpetrator(s) that harassment will not be tolerated. - 10.2 Anonymous reports from third parties will be recorded on FHG's CRM system, however this type of report will not normally be followed-up, especially when no other complaints about a specific situation are being investigated. - 10.3 If a complaint is to be investigated or followed up, the complainant will be involved at all stages.
+Their agreement will be obtained before any approaches are made to those alleged to be causing the problem, or to other agencies, neighbours etc. It will also be made clear to the complainant that their co-operation and the input from witnesses may be required if the situation is to be dealt with successfully. - 10.4 At all stages in the investigation of a complaint about hate crime or harassment, colleagues involved will ensure detailed reports of visits, meetings, interviews etc., are produced. - 10.5 Where the perpetrator(s) is clearly identified as an FHG tenant they will be interviewed by an FHG colleague.
 The purpose of the interview will be to record their version of events and, if applicable, seek to ensure that further incidents do not occur.

-11. Actions to be considered by FHG colleagues
+11. Actions to be considered by FHG colleagues: